matpompili/tdcpp/README.md

 # tdcpp
-A C++ library to handle photon counting experiments
+A C++ library to handle photon counting experiments.